Python-Test-Engineer/conf42-ai-agents/NOTES.md

 # Use HTTP POST method
 response = requests.post(
-   model_endpoint, headers=headers, data=json.dumps(payload)
-).json()
+   url=model_endpoint, # The API
+   headers=headers, # Headers fro authentication etc
+   data=json.dumps(payload) # The request data we are sending ).json()

 ```

 The request is a string of characters and does not contain any objects or other data types.

-In JS it is common to use json.stringify() to send the request.
+In Python we stringify the data with json.dumps() and in JS it is common to use json.stringify() to send the request.

 Likewise, we get a string response.

-We can see this in `01_openai_api_with_requests.ipynb`.
+We will look at `00_base.ipynb` to see an example of getting a response from the LLM.

+`01_openai_api_with_requests.ipynb`.

-*There is only one endpoint.*
+*There is only one endpoint.* We don't use other endpoints for differing tasks, there is just one end point and we create our custom endpoint through prompt engineering.

-in `01_openai_api_with_requests_with_endpoint.ipynb`, we can see that we can get a joke from a regular API endpoint, withthe assumption that there is no AI involved!
+in `01_openai_api_with_requests_with_endpoint.ipynb`, we can see that we can get a joke from a regular API endpoint, with the assumption that there is no AI involved!

 We can also ask OpenAI to tell us a joke...

-What if we want a more compled endpoint?
+What if we want a more complex endpoint?

-Let's say we want to get a joke, get a rating as well as a verdict on whether it is worthy of publishing or not.
+Let's say we want to get a joke, get a rating as well as a verdict on whether it is worthy of publishing or whether a HUMAN should tell us the joke.

 We can do this by using a prompt.